ghi-electronics/Docs/software/tinyclr/tutorials/wifi.md

 # Wi-Fi
 ---
 First introduced over twenty years ago, Wi-Fi has become the most popular wireless networking technology.
-Originally used to network desktop computers, Wi-Fi is has become a major factor in the Internet of Things revolution as it is incorporated into an ever increasing number of electronic devices.
+Originally used to network desktop computers, Wi-Fi is being incorporated into an ever increasing number of electronic devices and is a driving force behind the Internet of things revolution.

 Wi-Fi is a high bandwidth, low power, short range networking technology.
 Operating in the UHF and microwave spectrums, Wi-Fi radio waves propogate mainly by line of sight.
 The signal is blocked by hills, but can penetrate foliage and buildings well enough to be used effectively indoors and out.